 Students are encouraged to participate in the school's clubs and organizations to provide opportunities for students to pursue areas of interest, perform service as well, and enjoy peer interaction.
-Students and families should discuss the student's level of involvement and make purposeful decisions about how many club, organizations, etc. are appropriate for the individual student.
+Students and families should discuss the student's level of involvement and make purposeful decisions about how many club, organizations are appropriate for the individual student.
+Participation in clubs and organizations is voluntary and is based upon the student's individual interests.